Welcome to the Library!

-Our library operates on a fixed/flexible schedule which sees every Kindergarten, First, Second, and Third grade class for one scheduled period per week.
+Our library operates on a fixed/flexible schedule which sees every Second, and Third grade class for one scheduled period per week.
 This time is used for a library skills lesson as well as book exchange.
 Fourth - Sixth grade comes in as needed for research.
 Throughout the day students are encouraged to drop off and select new materials.
 Students interested in independent study are welcome to come to the library as well.
 See your teacher or Mrs. Fraiberg for details.

 Rules for Borrowing Books